Attachments vs. Salesforce Files

 Salesforce file size limit is 25MB per file uploaded as a file attachment, and 2GB per file uploaded as a feed attachment.
 For more on Salesforce limits, please click here.

-FormAssembly has a limit of 35MB per response. *Enterprise Users have a limit of 30MB but can request that this limit be decreased or increased to a maximum of 35MB.
+FormAssembly has a limit of 35MB per response. *Enterprise Users have a default limit of 30MB but can request that this limit be decreased or increased to a maximum of 35MB.

 Create an Attachment